dataanon/data-anon/README.md

 1. Extend `DbConfig` and implement `connection` method for special handling while creating database connection.
 1. Write your [own anonymization strategy](#write-your-own-anonymization-strategy) for specific cases.
 1. `null` values are kept `null` after anonymization.
+1. Use `PickFromDatabase` strategy for picking values for existing values and `enum` type values.

 ----------------------

 ## Roadmap

-1. Support for anonymization strategy for Date and DateTime/Timestamp related data type.
-As of now you can [write you own strategy](#write-your-own-anonymization-strategy).
 1. Support default strategy based on data type.
 As of now you need to specify anonymization strategy for each field.
 1. MongoDB database.